jstkdng/ueberzugpp/README.md

   -h,--help                   Print this help message and exit -s,--silent                 Print stderr to /dev/null.
   --use-escape-codes [0]      Use escape codes to get terminal capabilities.
+  --pid-file TEXT             Output file where to write the daemon PID.
+  --no-stdin Needs: --pid-file
-  --no-stdin                  Do not listen on stdin for commands.
+                              Do not listen on stdin for commands.
   --no-cache                  Disable caching of resized images.
   --no-opencv                 Do not use OpenCV, use Libvips instead.
-  -o,--output TEXT:{x11,sixel,kitty,iterm2}
+  -o,--output TEXT:{x11,wayland,sixel,kitty,iterm2,chafa}
                               Image output method
   -p,--parser                 **UNUSED**, only present for backwards compatibility.
   -l,--loader                 **UNUSED**, only present for backwards compatibility.